-If you’re wanting to receive personal guidance during your yoga practice, you may be considering to take an online private yoga class.
+If you’re wanting to receive personal guidance during your yoga practice you might be considering to take an online private yoga class.
 But what are the benefits of virtual lessons?
-Who are they for?
-And what are they like?
+Who are they for and what are they like?

 In this blog we’ll be covering seven benefits of online private yoga classes, as well as how to make sure you get the most out of them.